 We are a proud member of the Windsor Mountain community, with whom we share our headquarters as well as a long history.
 Back in the 1960s, when Windsor Mountain was known as Interlocken International Summer Camp, a program named Crossroads was developed to bring campers on cross-cultural exchange programs around the world.
 Over the past 50+ years, the exchange program has evolved such that it incorporates more destinations and a curriculum that focuses on community service as well as cultural exchange, and is now under the name of Global Routes.
 We maintain a close relationship with camp and every summer we are a part of daily camp life.
 Many of our students were campers at Windsor Mountain, and several of our leaders were once counselors.

 We appreciate that cell phones can be helpful when meeting your leader or parent on travel days and therefore we permit the use of cell phones for communication on the first and last days of your program ONLY.
 Cell phone use is not allowed during the entire course of the program.

 Global Routes stays in close contact with each program and receives updates every few days.
-We are accessible 24 hours a day, 7 days a week to our group leaders for the entire summer.
+We are accessible 24 hours a day, 7 days a week to our group leaders for the entire summer, and provide regular updates via email and blog posts to parents, guardians, and mentors back home.
 Additionally, students will have a few opportunities throughout the program to contact home by mail, email, and phone.